 Practice - Creative Vision for Future Flourishing

 In the mid-1990s Vancouver and coastal British Columbia seemed to exemplify the tensions and crises of community, sustainability, and environment.
 Environmental protests and associated violence were daily media fair, along with rumblings of global disaster.
 People overall reported feeling "overwhelmed" or numbed by the size and complexity of environmental problems, unsure of how to respond, or effectively engage.
-In the general population there was a tendency to leave such problems to politicians and instititutions, who were understood as being repsonsible for handling such things.
-New immigrants to the region were inclined to steer clear of anything "environmental", while development raced forward at break-neck speed.
+In the general population there was a tendency to leave such problems to politicians and instititutions, who were understood as being responsible for handling such things.
+New immigrants to the region were inclined to steer clear of anything "environmental", perceiving it as confrontational, while development raced forward at break-neck speed.
 Data shows us that an average of 100,000 persons moved to MetroVan each year 1965 -2015.
 It seems clear that most of this human population growth has occurred in the recent years.
 How do people come to belong, to develop sensitive "place relations" where they find themselves?
 How do we become knowledgable about, committed, and accountable to where we are?

-SongBird was born from the shared vision and passionate commitment of two Vancouver artists, Beth Carruthers and Nelson Gray.
-Intent on subverting a focus on problems and negative futures that engendered fear and the illusion of powerlessness, SongBird produced community and multi-sector events and initiatives focused on celebration, and a collective envisioning of alternative futures.
-A 6-year collaboration with the institute of Urban Ecology at Douglas College, Environment Canada, the Roundhouse Arts and Community Centre at Vancouver, and a network of partners began in the spring of 1997, with the SongBird project launching officially May 1998 at the Roundhouse.
+SongBird was born from the shared vision and passionate commitment of two Vancouver artists and scholars, Beth Carruthers and Nelson Gray.
+Intent on subverting a focus on problem and negative futures that engendered fear and an sense of powerlessness, SongBird produced community and multi-sector events and initiatives focused on celebration, engagement, and a collective envisioning of alternative futures.
+A 6-year collaboration with the institute of Urban Ecology at Douglas College, Environment Canada, the Roundhouse Centre at Vancouver, and a network of partners began in the spring of 1997, with the SongBird project launching officially May 1998 at the Roundhouse.